The good kind of specificity in CSS

 Only a madman would use the whole of C++

-And from Crockford:
+And one from the JavaScript Cthulhu, aka Crockford:

 Most programming languages contain good parts and bad parts.
 I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.